mohund/project-405-quiz-trivia/README.md

-# Project 405 Quiz Trivia
+# Trivia Quiz Application

-Welcome to the **Project 405 Quiz Trivia**!
+Welcome to the **Quizzes Trivia Application**!
 This is a React-based trivia application where users can answer quiz questions and see their results.
 The project demonstrates a modular and responsive web application built with React.

 ---